Tuesday, July 25, 2023

 Egipcios Kier Tarot - 44 Expressiveness and 51 Advice

-Today, we explore two cards from the Egipcios Kier Tarot.
+Today, we'll explore two cards from the Egipcios Kier Tarot.
 The first card, 44 Expressiveness, reveals the realm of artistic mastery.
 It depicts a skilled artisan sculpting a majestic pharaoh from stone, emphasizing the power of human action and the exploration of gateways.
-In the second card, 51 Advice, we encounter another gateway, as a figure kneels before a priest, seeking wise counsel.
+In the second card, 51 Advice, we encounter another gateway as a figure kneels before a priest, seeking wise counsel.

 Card 44 Expressiveness portrays expression and artistic mastery.
-It includes the astrological symbol for Saturn, the Spanish letter Ñ, and the number 8, representing stability.
+It includes the astrological symbol for Saturn, the Spanish letter Ñ, as well as the number 8 which represents stability and boundaries.
 In this image, we witness the skillful hands of an artisan wielding a chisel and mallet to create a stone sculpture.
 Slowly, but surely, a majestic pharaoh begins to step forth from the stone.
+Perhaps, like Michaelangelo, this artist is removing what is unnecessary in order to reveal the figure he has discerned inhabiting the stone.

-Three symbols float above that scene.
-A hand, symbolizing human action and human connection, reflects the artisan’s dedication to his craft as well as the power of his artistry.
-To the right can be seen three lines that connect, forming a Pi-like shape or a dolmen (a portal tomb), each ending in small circles.
-Lastly, the Hebrew letter, Dalet, the Hebrew letter for door, hints at gates and gateways awaiting his exploration.
+Three symbols float above that scene: a hand, a doorway, and the Hebrew letter Dalet.
+The hand, symbolizing human action and human connection, reflects the artisan’s dedication to his craft as well as the power of his art.
+To the right are three lines that connect to form a π shape or a dolmen (a portal tomb), each line ending in small circles.
+Lastly, the Hebrew Dalet, meaning door, hints at gateways awaiting exploration; through work, we can discover who we are.
 Beneath the image, a hieroglyphic-style representation of a man’s head with a goatee, evokes of the stereotype of an artist.

 Stuart Kaplan notes that in Ancient Egypt, sculptors were revered as “masters of life,” their creations believed to endure forever.
 Carving a name into the base of a statue ensured the immortality of the soul that it represented.
-In the realm of the afterlife, statues placed within tombs provided refuge if the mummified body became an unfit dwelling for the soul of the deceased person.
+Statues placed within tombs were believed to provide refuge if the mummified body became an unfit dwelling for the soul of the deceased person.
 Furthermore, likenesses of the deceased, dedicated to a temple, enabled him or her to partake in sacred offerings.
 In this image, the statue represents a Pharaoh, the embodiment of royal power and divine authority.

-Kaplan states that the card symbolizes an articulate individual, the fulfillment of a creative endeavor, mastery in shaping events, and the fruits of focused application and concentration.
+Stuart Kaplan writes that the card symbolizes an articulate individual, the fulfillment of a creative endeavor, mastery in shaping events, or the fruits of focused application and concentration.
 In contrast, the reversed card implies difficulty expressing one’s true feelings or thoughts, mimicry of other people, waning enthusiasm, apathy, and impatience with long-term projects.

 Turning our attention to the second card drawn today, 51 Advice, we encounter a gateway to wise counsel.
 Its title features the astrological symbol for Venus, the letter U, and the harmonious number 6.